Know the requirements to inspect, service and maintain ‘active’ solar thermal hot water systems

 Topic Overview

-The City & Guilds Level 3 Award in the Installation and Maintenance of Solar Thermal Hot Water Systems (QCF) is a specialised qualification for those working in the plumbing and heating industry.
-It covers the design, installation, commissioning, and maintenance of solar thermal systems that use solar energy to heat water for domestic or commercial use.
-This qualification is part of the broader Construction & Building Services sector, focusing on renewable energy technologies that reduce carbon emissions and energy costs.
+The City & Guilds Level 3 Award in the Installation and Maintenance of Solar Thermal Hot Water Systems is a specialised qualification for experienced heating and plumbing professionals.
+It covers the design, installation, commissioning, and maintenance of solar thermal systems that use solar collectors to convert sunlight into heat for domestic hot water.
+This topic is crucial as it addresses the growing demand for renewable energy solutions in the UK, aligning with government targets for net-zero carbon emissions and building regulations such as Part L of the Building Regulations.

 Key Concepts